Financial-Times/o-typography/README.md

 As with the [type mixins](#type-mixins), the `oTypographySize` mixin can accept a second parameter of `$line-height` to override the default value from the font scale.

-##### Baseline grid mixins
+##### Spacing

-Along with font sizing o-typography provides mixins for working with a baseline grid.
+Along with font sizing o-typography provides spacing mixins, for spacing elements within a baseline grid.
 The baseline grid defaults to `4px`, stored in `$o-typography-baseline-unit`.

 There are 2 mixins and a function provided for working with the baseline grid.
 Each mixin or function takes arguments used as multipliers of the `$o-typography-baseline-unit` variable.